Do white holes exist? Have we seen one?

-In late May 2011, Physorg reported on a paper by Alon Retter and Shlomo Heller, suggesting that a known gamma-ray burst GRB 060614 might have been a white hole.
+In late May 2011, Physorg reported on a paper by Alon Retter and Shlomo Heller, suggesting that a known gamma-ray burst GRB 060614 might confirm the existence of white holes.

 A black hole, by definition, is a huge mass in a small space.
 Its gravity is powerful.
 Light cannot escape it.
 Hence, a black hole’s blackness.

 White holes are the theoretical opposite of black holes.
 As black holes draw in surrounding stars, dust, passing spaceships – whatever comes too near – so white holes, by definition, would radiate light.
 Matter can and would escape from white holes into the universe.
 Both white and black holes were entirely theoretical several decades ago, but now many actual astronomical objects are associated with black holes.
 Even our home galaxy, the Milky Way, is thought to have a black hole at its heart.

 The idea of white holes was fashionable for a time in the 1970s.
 People spoke of wormholes, with a black hole on one end and a white whole on the other.
 Could these wormholes be tunnels in spacetime through which intrepid travelers could journey instantaneously across vast distances in the universe?
 But further thought caused people to realize that white holes would be extremely unstable, and hence highly unlikely to exist, in fact so unlikely that no one has talked about them much in recent decades.
 They are truly fringe science.
 So far, no astronomical source has been successfully tagged a white hole.

 Alon Retter and Shlomo Heller associate the idea of a white hole with the Big Bang – the theoretical beginning of our universe – which, as they say, “was instantaneous rather than continuous or long-lasting,” which presumably gets around the problem of white hole instability.
 Retter and Heller write: